 Plas Newydd Park, Anglesey, Wales OS Map Ref SH51986972

 OS Maps - Landranger 114 (Anglesey), Explorer 263 (Anglesey East)

-This chambered tomb is in the private grounds of the Plas Newydd country park owned by the Marquess of Anglesey and the National Trust and cannot be approached directly but can be viewed at a distance from the car park and picnic area.
-Although it cannot be seen from the tomb the waters of the Menai Straight that separates Anglesey from mainland Wales passes less than 300 metres away to the east behind the house and ornamental gardens.
+This chambered tomb stands in the private grounds of the Plas Newydd country park owned by the Marquess of Anglesey and the National Trust and cannot be approached directly but can be viewed at a distance from the car park and picnic area.
+Although they cannot be seen from the tomb the waters of the Menai Straight separating Anglesey from mainland Wales pass less than 300 metres away to the east behind the house and ornamental gardens.

 Plas Newydd looking southeast into glaring Autumn sunshine.

 Back to Map | Home | Full Glossary | Links | Email: firstname.lastname@example.org